MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Working-with-Registry-Keys.md

 Creating new keys in the registry is simpler than creating a new item in a file system.
 Because all registry keys are containers, you do not need to specify the item type; you simply supply an explicit path, such as:

 ```
-New-Item -Path hkcu:\software\_DeleteMe
+New-Item -Path hkcu:\software_DeleteMe
 ```

-You can also use a provider\-based path to specify a key:
+You can also use a provider-based path to specify a key:

 ```
-New-Item -Path Registry::HKCU\_DeleteMe
+New-Item -Path Registry::HKCU_DeleteMe
 ```

 ### Deleting Keys
 Deleting items is essentially the same for all providers.
 The following commands will silently remove items:

 ```
-Remove-Item -Path hkcu:\Software\_DeleteMe
+Remove-Item -Path hkcu:\Software_DeleteMe
 Remove-Item -Path 'hkcu:\key with spaces in the name'
 ```

 ### Removing All Keys Under a Specific Key
-You can remove contained items by using **Remove\-Item**, but you will be prompted to confirm the removal if the item contains anything else.
+You can remove contained items by using **Remove-Item**, but you will be prompted to confirm the removal if the item contains anything else.
 For example, if we attempt to delete the HKCU:\\CurrentVersion subkey we created, we see this:

 ```
 Remove-Item -Path hkcu:\CurrentVersion